jenden/intro-to-git/README.md

 ### Activity

-We're going to recreate the plot of Covid-19 cases by region since the 100th case using the data compiled by [John's Hopkins](https://github.com/CSSEGISandData).
+We're going to recreate the plot of Covid-19 cases by region since the 100th case using the data compiled by Johns Hopkins.
 We'll start with an empty folder, initialize a repository and we'll build up the contents together to create a simple version of this plot.
 While we're going through this process we'll talk about how git works under the hood and what each action is doing.
-This should take about an hour.

 Then you should find a partner, clone your partner's repository and make an improvement like adding growth rate lines, filters for country, hover tools, etc. Once the changes are working locally, you will submit a pull request for your partner which explains the changes.
 We'll go through how to review the changes and merge them into your repository.

 At the end we'll try to save a bit of time to through some useful next steps and answer questions.

+You can follow along with the [instructions](INSTRUCTIONS.md) or catch up if you missed something.

 ## Recommended Resources